cs130-w22/Group-B1/backend/docs/api.md

 GET /roommate
 ```

 Include the authorization header.
-Optionally include an `username` query parameter to retrieve a single roommate.
+Optionally include a `username` query parameter to retrieve a single roommate.

 Example Request: